mdeliw/chopdas/docs/source/java-modern.md

 # Modern Java Recipes

-[toc]

-## The Basics

 ### Lamda expression

-Body with a single line with no braces is a `Lambda expression`.
-It is an implementation of the functional interface method, and can be assigned to a reference of that functional interface type as long as it is compatible with the method signature.
+Body with a single line with no braces, and is an implementation of a functional interface method.
+It can be assigned to a reference of that functional interface type as long as it is compatible with the method signature.
 A lambda can be an argument to a function, a return type from a method, or assigned to a reference, and in each case, the type of the assignment must be a functional interface.

 ```java
 //old